-The department head or supervisor shall issue a verbal warning within thirty (30) business days of his or her knowledge of any infraction.
+The department head or supervisor shall issue a verbal warning within thirty (30) business days of his or her knowledge of anycompletion of a review of an infraction.
 The department head or supervisor shall notify the employee of the nature of the infraction and will offer remedial suggestions.
 A memorandum outlining the nature of the offense may, at the discretion of the department head, be placed in the employee's personnel file.